xdccrlz/sm64-port/README.md

 ## Building Xbox executables

 The Xbox port is still early in development.
 Expect issues.

 The port uses NXDK and XGU, which are present in the repo as submodules, so you don't need to install them separately.

+On XQEMU and XEMU some depth buffer-related issues are present.
+These do not seem to exist on real hardware.

 ### Manually under Windows and Linux